 Mental Wellbeing

-We don’t often stop to ask these questions.
+We don’t often ask these questions.

 - Authentic Happiness - Martin Seligman